jiazhihao/TASO/README.md

 cd taso
 ```

 * Build the TASO runtime library.
 The configuration of the TASO runtime can be modified by `config.cmake`.
-The default configuration only builds the CUDA backend, and you can change `set(USE_MKL OFF)` to `set(USE_MKL ON` to enable the MKL CPU backend.
+The default configuration builds the CUDA backend and automatically finds the CUDA libraries (e.g., cuDNN, cuBLAS).
+You can manually choose a CUDA path by changing `set(USE_CUDA ON)` to `set(USE_CUDA /path/to/cuda/library`).
+MKL support is coming soon.
 ```
 mkdir build; cd build; cmake .. sudo make install -j 4